Financial Women's Association: Speakers

-Annual Dinner
+Signature Events

 The FWA Annual Dinner and Women of the Year Awards, the FWA's premiere event, is its primary fundraiser for the FWA of New York Educational Fund.
 The Annual Dinner takes place each year in the spring and attracts a high-level dais of dignitaries and a diverse audience of 700 executives and professionals from global corporations, professional firms, and leading nonprofits.